 How To Dress For Winter In Romania?

-So, now that you have an idea of what the average winter temperature in Romania is, depending on location, it’s pretty obvious you’re going to have to dress warmly.
+So, now that you have an idea of the average winter temperature in Romania, depending on location, it’s pretty obvious you’re going to have to dress warmly.
 You’ll probably need to bring/wear your thickest down jackets, coziest mittens, and warmest hat.
 Packing a lovely scarf or two might be a brilliant idea, too.

 Additionally, it’s also essential to bring a good pair of solid winter boots.
-Make sure they’re comfortable to walk in, waterproof, and, perhaps above all, warm.
+Please ensure they’re comfortable to walk in, waterproof, and, perhaps above all, warm.

 Visiting Romania in winter is like spending time in a real-life fairy tale.
 In winter, Romania’s mountains, castles, and towns are magical!
 So, where will you go first?